pablodecm/phd_thesis/src/102_chapter_2.md

 are used to kept the beams separated at the four interactions points (IPs) and thus avoid collisions.
-With the purpose of maximising the interaction rates, the beams are made more compact (commonly referred as *squeezed*) right before switching to collision mode.
-Once the characteristics of the proton beam are suitable, the quadrupoles align the beam trayectories and *physiscs* collisions can begin.
+With the purpose of maximising the interaction rates, the beams are made more compact (commonly referred as *squeezed*) at the interaction region right before switching to collision mode.
+Once the characteristics of the proton beam are suitable, the quadrupoles align the beam trayectories and *physiscs* collisions begin.
 A stable configuration is then adopted by the LHC machine, providing about 7 keV of energy to the beam to account for synchroton radiation losses using the RF cavities.
-If not unexpected problems occur, the proton beams are kept circling the LHC ring and colliding at the IPs for several hours until the bunch properties are degraded beyond correction, a period that typically is referred a LHC *fill*.
-The *fill* is finalised when some problem ocurrs on when all the proton bunches are *dumped* (made collide) against graphite absorbers tangent to the beam pipe.
+If not unexpected problems occur, the proton beams are kept circling the LHC ring and colliding at the IPs for several hours until the bunch properties are degraded beyond correction, a period that typically is referred as a LHC *fill*.
+The *fill* is finalised when some problem ocurrs or when all the proton bunches insed the ring are *dumped* (made collide) against graphite absorbers tangent to the beam pipe.

-### LHC Collisions and Detectors
+### LHC Operation and Detectors

 One of the most relevant parameters for a particle collider is the instantaneous luminosity $\mathcal{L}(t)$, which already appeared in